zulip/zulip/templates/zerver/help/code-blocks.md

 {end_tabs}

-For example, to configure code playgrounds for languages like Python or JavaScript, you could specify the Language and URL Prefix fields as:
+For example, to configure code playgrounds for languages like Python or JavaScript, you could specify the language and URL prefix fields as:

 * `Python` and `https://replit.com/languages/python3/?code=`
 * `JavaScript` and `https://replit.com/languages/javascript/?code=`